 "In a rather morbid study, Canadian researchers observed thousands of people for 12 years, carefully noting when they kicked the bucket.
 Not surprisingly, the super obese subjects died first, proving once and for all that all the video games where you gain more health as you eat more are not scientifically accurate."Video game characters have long had the amazing ability to heal wounds through a good filling meal and/or a quick nap.
-One is left to conclude that the heroes in video games possess a Hyperactive Metabolism that quickly digests food and converts it to the necessary proteins needed for bodily repair.
-Whenever one deals with a Hyperactive Metabolism, five main points show themselves:
+One is left to conclude that the heroes in video games possess a Hyperactive Metabolism that digests food and converts it to the necessary proteins needed for bodily repair at superhuman rates.
+Whenever one deals with a Hyperactive Metabolism, several main points show themselves:

 - Eating (and sometimes even drinking) heals you, rather than just filling you up and giving you some energy.
 In many games, food is the primary medicine/recovery system of choice.
 If other healing items are present, however, food is usually a lesser healing item, only healing a few points, while more potent medicines and first-aid kits heal much more.
 Usually.

-- You seldom get full from eating food, thus leading to the conclusion that the food is rapidly digested.
-As well, waste matter from digestion is nearly non-existent, and going to the bathroom is hardly ever necessary.
+- You can consume as much food as you need to in one sitting without getting full or throwing up, thus leading to the conclusion that the food is digested instantaneously.
+Furthermore, waste matter from digestion is almost non-existent, and going to the bathroom is hardly ever necessary.
 This could be due to rapid metabolization, converting most of it into energy and cells for recovery, or it could just be a Bottomless Bladder.

 - It seems that the proteins and iron present in meat are the best medicines around.
 Chocolate bars and carrots may patch up grazing flesh wounds and small lacerations, but pork chops, whole turkeys and entire barbeque roasts will stop arterial blood loss, heal punctured lungs and bring you back from the brink of death.

 - Salmonella and food contamination are of no concern to your powerful digestive system.
 Food found in garbage cans or the crumbling walls of ancient castles infested with evil is just as nutritious as a steak ordered straight out of the local diner.
-This is not as rigidly adhered to as other points, as some games may have rotten food found, and a rarer few may actually have the food you carry spoil if not properly prepared or stored.
+This is not as rigidly adhered to as other points, as some games may feature rotten food that can harm you, and a rarer few may actually have the food you carry spoil if not properly prepared or stored.

 - When drinks are present, they often will restore mana or energy in the same way food restores health.